S0M3V3RM1N/grimoire-of-operations/incident response playbook/account_compromise.md

 **If a compromise is suspected:**

-- [ ] Search for recent login activity in Google Admin under "Security > Login Log"
+- [ ] Search for recent login activity
 - [ ] Verify whether login occurred from unauthorized regions or devices
 - [ ] If suspicious, proceed with user lockout:
-  - Suspend the account in Admin Console
+  - Suspend the account
   - Revoke all active sessions
   - Remove app tokens (especially OAuth scopes)